-If your family is applying for, or is already covered by, Medicaid or BadgerCare Plus and you have received a denial of benefits or eligibility, you have the right to appeal a denial.
+If your family is applying for, or is already covered by Medicaid or BadgerCare Plus and you have received a denial of benefits or eligibility, you have the right to appeal the denial.

 How Do I Appeal a Denial?

 To appeal the denial, you will need to request a fair hearing.
 The hearing will allow you to be heard and explain your side of the story.
 A request can be made in the following ways:

 - Calling the Department of Administration (DOA) at 608.266.7709.